Bot Libre allows anyone to create their own chat bot, or virtual agent for free, including free hosting, even for commercial bots.

 You can browse and chat with public bots anonymously, but to create your own bot you must create an account by clicking Sign Up.
 Creating an account is free and easy.
 To create an account you only need to enter a unique user ID and a password.
 Your name and email are optional, if you wish to remain anonymous, you may do so.

 Click 4 - Create Bot

-To create a new bot click Create from the top banner.
+To create a new bot click New Bot from browse.
 You can give your bot a name and description.
-The name must be unique and can contain spaces, special characters, and is case sensitive.

 You can create a bot from the default template, or select one of the other predefined templates.
 Your bot will start as a clone of the template bot, and replicate its entire memory (brain).
-You can also allow your bot to be 'forked' and used as a template to other bots, or you can browse other public bots and choose to fork your bot from them.
+You can also fork your own bot, using it as a template to create other bots.

 You can add tags to your bot, to help classify it, and help other users find it.
 Some relevant tags include 'fun', 'business', 'help', and 'avatar'.
 The tags are entered as a comma separated list.